cdvelop/tinystring/docs/API_PARSING.md

 # Key-Value Parsing

-TinyString provides key-value parsing functionality to extract values from strings with separators.
+fmt provides key-value parsing functionality to extract values from strings with separators.

 ## Usage